Updated: Dec 19, 2022

 The founder has (rightly or wrongly) seemingly lost his mind and his company, the stock is in the tank, sales are trickling like blood flow from a diseased artery after one too many Meats pizzas and now they are losing their driving force…literally.
 Their drivers are joining a class action on the way out the door to drive for UberEats, DOORDASH, Grubhub, Postmates, et al. How’s that for pie in your face?

 Not to worry though.
-With those delivery companies out there owning only roughly 5-10% of the food delivery space and growing at internet speed combining endless choices available for home delivery in a device that fits in ones back pocket, other pizza companies will follow PAPA’s trajectory faster than you can say “30 minutes or less” and all the dough (pun intended) in the world won’t stop the bleeding.
+With those delivery companies out there owning only roughly 5-10% of the food delivery space and growing at internet speed combining endless choices available for home delivery from an app on any phone, other pizza companies will follow PAPA’s trajectory faster than you can say “30 minutes or less” and all the dough in the world won’t stop the bleeding.